lawlight/ppapi/README.md

 those will run on UI thread, so we can write the UI command we want.

-you see ,wo set api.keyword，and int onSuccess get api.books, just like use a java bean class.
+we set api.keyword，and get api.books in onSuccess, just like use a java bean class.

 Book is a simple bean:
 ```